mikelevins/bard/docs/bard.md

     nothing

-The absent or empty value.
+The value that represents an empty collection or the absence of a value.

 **Boolean**

     true, false

-Logical true and false values.
+Values that represent the Boolean values true and false.

 **Number**